Acute lymphocytic leukemiaAcute lymphoblastic (or lymphocytic) leukemia

 Normal bone marrow contains 5% or less of blast cells (the immature cells that ordinarily develop into healthy blood cells).
 In leukemia, abnormal blasts constitute between 20% to 100% of the marrow.

 If bone marrow examination confirms ALL, a spinal tap (lumbar puncture) may be performed, which uses a needle inserted into the spinal canal.
-The person feels some pressure and usually must lie flat for about an hour afterward to prevent severe headache.
+The person feels some pressure and usually must lie flat for about an hour afterward to prevent a severe headache.
 This can be difficult, particularly for children, so parents should plan reading or other quiet activities that will divert the child during that time.
 Parents should also be certain that the doctor performing this test is experienced in this procedure.

 A sample of cerebrospinal fluid with leukemia cells is a sign that the disease has spread to the central nervous system.
 In most cases of childhood ALL, leukemia cells are not found in the cerebrospinal fluid.